Effects of pair freeze-out on photon distributions in BBN epoch: Results

+As shown in Fig.\,\ref{fig2}, the ratio in Eq.\,\eqref{eq:ratio} is close to zero at $T\gtrsim 0.022\,\mathrm{MeV}$, suggesting that $Q(T)$ changes considerably in magnitude over small temperature shifts.
+Due to this strong variation, the assumption of a minor, perturbative deviation in $Q(T)$ becomes invalid.
+Consequently, this high temperature region cannot be chosen as the initial temperature $T^{}_0$ for the system under consideration, as such significant changes contradict the perturbative behavior of $Q$.
+Instead, this may be interpreted as $Q$ itself being almost zero at $T\gtrsim 0.022\,\mathrm{MeV}$.
+The ratio exhibits steep changes as $T$ decreases past approximately $0.022\,\mathrm{MeV}$.
+At $T\sim0.021\,\mathrm{MeV}$, $Q$ attains its maximum deviation and then begins to return to unity.
+In the lower temperature region, as the collision term approaches zero, the ratio eventually stabilizes at unity, meaning that $Q$ no longer deviates.
+According to this analysis, the behavior of $Q$ after $T\sim0.022\,\mathrm{MeV}$ conforms with our physical expectations.
+Therefore, we take the initial temperature $T^{}_0\simeq 0.022\,\mathrm{MeV}$ in Eq.\,\eqref{eq:sol}.

-However, a perfect thermal equilibrium in the early Universe is unlikely.
-Even negligibly small, non-zero fluctuations could emerge because of various instabilities and other unknown factors.
-Minor seed fluctuations in temperature could significantly impact the anisotropic evolution of the Universe (akin to phenomena observed in the CMB).
-In this context, we investigate the implications of a non-zero initial condition $Q^{}_0$ in solving Eq.\,\eqref{eq:dQdT}.
-Fig.\,\ref{fig2} presents, as an example, the numerical solution obtained with an initial condition of $Q^{}_0 = -10^{-37}$ at $T^{}_0 = 0.0235\,\mathrm{MeV}$.
-This selected initial condition leads to behavior that the original entropic index, $q$, exceeds unity and eventually stabilizes at the solution of $q\simeq1.027$ reported in Ref.\,\cite{Jang:2018moh}, resulting in a slight enhancement of the high-energy tail of the photon distribution.
-It is not the unique condition under which $q$ is saturated at such a solution.
-The initial condition could, in principle, be further optimized to a more minuscule $Q^{}_0$ at a higher $T^{}_0$.
-As indicated in Fig.\,\ref{fig2}, the initial small deviation in $q(T)$ evolves rapidly as the temperature cools.
-However, this increasing trend in $q(T)$ does not persist because the collision term $M(T)$ also swiftly decreases in magnitude, as shown in Fig.\,\ref{fig1}.
-Consequently, the Boltzmann equation transitions to a collisionless regime at low temperatures, where $M(T) \rightarrow 0$.
-In this regime, Eq.\,\eqref{eq:dQdT} simplifies to $dQ/dT \rightarrow 0$, leading to a constant $Q(T)$.
-Hence, in Fig.\,\ref{fig2}, $Q(T)$ becomes constant at $T < 0.02\,\mathrm{MeV}$.
+Having established $T^{}_0$, the next step is to determine the value of the initial condition $Q^{}_0$.
+Since we have no direct method to estimate $Q^{}_0$, we choose to determine it by requiring that the original entropic index $q$ reaches a maximum value of $q\simeq1.027$, consistent with the solution reported in Ref.\,\cite{Jang:2018moh}.
+Fig.\,\ref{fig3} presents, as an example, the numerical solution of $q(T)=1-Q(T)$ obtained with an initial condition of $Q^{}_0 = -4.78\times10^{-4}$ at $T^{}_0 = 0.022\,\mathrm{MeV}$.
+By selecting this initial condition, we ensure that our model remains consistent with empirical observations of BBN abundances, as the deviation of $q\simeq1.027$ from unity leads to a slight enhancement of the high-energy tail of the photon distribution.
+As indicated in Fig.\,\ref{fig3}, the initial small deviation in $q(T)$ evolves rapidly as temperature decreases.
+However, this increasing trend in $q(T)$ does not persist because the Compton scattering dominates the collision term $M(T)$ in magnitude, as depicted in Fig.\,\ref{fig1}.
+Consequently, the photon distribution equilibrates until the Universe reaches a collisionless regime at low temperatures.
+Thus, in Fig.\,\ref{fig3}, $q(T)$ eventually saturates back at $q\simeq 1.001$ below $T\sim 0.018\,\mathrm{MeV}$.
+This also explains the CMB observations, where the photon distribution closely approximates the Planck distribution \cite{Planck:2019evm}.